John Henry Challis: Early life and migration

 Challis was born in England, the son of John Henry Challis, sergeant in the 9th Regiment, and his first wife.
 He was educated at several schools and trained as a clerk.
 He then migrated to Sydney, New South Wales, arriving on the Pyramis on 9 May 1829 as a steerage passenger.
 He was employed by Marsden and Flower, merchants.
 In 1842 the firm was reorganized under the name of Flower, Salting and Company, when Challis was admitted as a junior partner.
 The business dealt in wool, whale oil other commodities and became very prosperous.
+Challis was a full or part owner of nine vessels that made 26 whaling voyages between 1840 and 1852.
 He acquired several properties, including a large holding at Potts Point, pastoral licenses of over 12,000 sq. miles (31,080 km²) in southern New South Wales, more than 3,500 cattle and 11,000 sheep.
 In 1855 he sold his business interests and returned to England.
 Returning to Europe, Challis spent much of his time travelling.